 Q7.
 Can a foreigner open a Private Limited Company in India?

 Q10.
-Can profits be repatriated abroad?
+Can profits be compounded and sent abroad?